Haijima Akishima Tokyo Japan

 MAIN KAMI

-The main kami(gods) of the shrine are Oyamakuino Mikoto, Kayamadono Mikoto, and Hayamadono Mikoto.
-Sannosha was renamed to the Hiyoshi Jinja Shrine separating from the management of the Dainichido Temple by the separation order of the Shinto and the Buddhism in the Meiji era (1869).
+The main gods of the shrine are Oyamakuino Mikoto, Kayamadono Mikoto, and Hayamadono Mikoto.
+In the Meiji era (1869), Sannosha was renamed Hiyoshi Jinja Shrine and separated from the management of Dainichido Temple following the separation order of Shinto and Buddhism.

 HISTORIC SITE OF TOKYO